GamerYuan/GenshinPatcher/README.md

 # GenshinAudioPatcher
 Genshin Audio Files Patcher

-DISCLAIMER: THIS PATCHER IS AN AUDIO PATCHER BATCH FILE CREATED TO UPDATE GENSHIN IMPACT AUDIO FILES FROM VERSION 2.4.0 TO 2.6.0 / 2.5.0 TO 2.6.0.
+DISCLAIMER: THIS PATCHER IS AN AUDIO PATCHER BATCH FILE CREATED TO UPDATE GENSHIN IMPACT AUDIO FILES FROM VERSION 2.5.0 TO 2.7.0 / 2.6.0 TO 2.7.0.
 PLEASE BE NOTED THAT WE DO NOT HOLD ANY RESPONSIBILITY OF ANY MISUSE OF THIS BATCH FILE.
 ANY DISTRIBUTION OF THIS BATCH FILE NOT FROM A MEMBER OF THE GENSHIN IMPACT OFFICIAL DISCORD SERVER TECHNICAL HELPER TEAM IS NOT TO BE TRUSTED.

 For steps on how to use this batch file, please check my Gitbook repository at https://gameryuan.gitbook.io/update-fixes/